tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

   // nay_signature is an aggregated signature produced from all of the vote
   // signatures from votes for 'nil' for this block.
   // nay_signature should be made from all of the validators that were both not
-  // in the 'yays' BitArray and not in the 'absent' BitArray. repeated bytes nay_signature = 4;
+  // in the 'yeas' BitArray and not in the 'absent' BitArray. repeated bytes nay_signature = 4;
 }
 ```